 Composition of advisory committee

-M. Demmers MBA, committee chair
+M. Demmers MBA, Council member and committee chair

 External committee members

 C. Gehrels (director of Big Urban Clients programme, Arcadis)

 Prof. Dr R. van der Duim (professor of Sustainable Tourism, Wageningen University & Research Centre)

 If you wish to respond or would like further information, please contact project leader Douwe Wielenga by e-mail at email@example.com or by phoning +31 6 2124 0809.